-But what happens after your applications are done and submitted?
-Well, after a few weeks you start getting responses from the schools you applied to.
-Then you begin the next whirlwind stage of senior year when graduation and being a college student become a reality.
+But what happens after you finished and submitted your applications?
+Well, after a few weeks you start getting responses back.
+Then you begin the next whirlwind stage of senior year, graduating and becoming a college student.

 If you’re in need of a to-do list for the time between receiving your acceptance letter(s) and move-in day, don’t worry — we’ve got you covered!